Side Effects of You: Commercial performance

-The album debuted at number two on the Billboard 200 chart, with first-week sales of 91,000 copies in the United States.
-The album has sold 300,000 copies in the United States as of May 2016.
+The album debuted at number two on the US Billboard 200 chart, with first-week sales of 91,000 copies in the United States.
+The top-selling R&B album of the week, it also debuted at number-one on the Top R&B/Hip-Hop Albums chart, becoming her second consecutive album to do so.
+By May 2016, Side Effects of You had sold 300,000 copies in the United States.